Outlaw King: Plot

-In 1304, outside the besieged Stirling Castle, John Comyn, Robert Bruce and their allies surrender to Edward I of England and pay him their homage.
+In 1304, outside the besieged Stirling Castle, John Comyn, Robert Bruce, and their allies, surrender to Edward I of England and pay him their homage.

-Afterwards, Bruce spars with the king's son, Edward, Prince of Wales, whom he had known as a child (their fathers becoming friends whilst fighting on crusade in the Holy Land).
+Afterwards, Bruce spars with the king's son, Edward, Prince of Wales, whom he had known as a child (their fathers becoming friends while on crusade in the Holy Land).
 A widower, he is betrothed to the king's goddaughter, Elizabeth de Burgh.
 Lord James Douglas arrives, asking for the restoration of his ancestral lands, but is denied on the grounds that his father Lord Douglas committed treason.
 The King and Prince depart Scotland, with Bruce and Comyn acting as their vassals under the supervision of the Earl of Pembroke, Aymer de Valence.

-Robert marries Elizabeth but respectfully delays the consummation.
+Robert marries Elizabeth but respectfully delays the consummation as she is just 13, and he being 28.
 Elizabeth is, however, an increasingly important presence in the life of Robert's daughter, Marjorie.
-Not long after, his father, the Lord of Annandale, dies, fearing his friendship with the King of England may have been an error.
+Not long after, his father, the Lord of Annandale, dies, with his last breath regretting his friendship with the King of England.

 Soon after, while delivering tax monies to the English, Bruce notes their unpopularity.
 Rioting ensues when news of the rebel William Wallace's execution reaches Scotland.
 Bruce decides to organize another rebellion with the support of his family, including Elizabeth.
 He meets Comyn in a church, trying to persuade him to join the rebellion but as Comyn threatens to inform Edward, Bruce kills him.
 The Scottish clergy offers Bruce absolution for serving the English and supports Bruce's bid for the crown of Scotland if he supports the Catholic Church.
 King Edward declares Bruce an outlaw and orders the Prince of Wales to suppress his uprising, with instructions that no quarter is to be shown to any Bruce supporter.

-Calling a council of nobles, most refuse to break their oaths to Edward.
-Despite the lack of support, Bruce heads to Scone to be crowned king of the Scots.
+Calling a council of Scottish nobles, most refuse to break their oaths to Edward.
+Despite the lack of support, Bruce and Elizabeth heads to Scone to be crowned king of the Scots.
 On the way, Douglas pledges his allegiance.
 The ambitious de Valence, brother-in-law to Comyn, tries to move against Bruce before the Prince arrives.
 To avoid bloodshed, he challenges de Valence to single combat, who accepts but delays the duel a day, as it is Sunday.
-That night, Bruce and Elizabeth finally consummate their marriage, but the English launch a surprise attack.
-Elizabeth and Marjorie Bruce are sent to safety with his brother Nigel, and he fights a losing battle, during which most of the Scottish army is killed.
+That night, Bruce and Elizabeth finally consummate their marriage.
+Before Bruce and de Valence can combat the English launch a surprise attack.
+Elizabeth and Marjorie Bruce are sent to safety with Robert's brother, Nigel, as Robert fights a losing battle, during which most of the Scottish army is killed.
 Escaping with fifty men, they flee to Islay.
 On the way, John MacDougall parleys with them, bitter about the murder of his cousin Comyn but allows them to pass.
 Later, however, he attacks Bruce as his party attempts to cross Loch Ryan.
 Some get away in boats, but Bruce's brother Alexander dies.